lazarussim12-beep/Vulnerable_Inventory_System/README.md

-# Vulnerable Inventory Management System
+# Inventory Management System
 This mini Flask application mimics an inventory management portal that a small warehouse team might use.

-## WARNING: This project havent fully test yet.
+## WARNING: I have not fully tested this website yet.
 Do not deploy it on the public internet.

 ## Quick start